VALUE Function in Excel (Table of Contents)

 Value function is categorized under text function, it is a convenient feature of excel, Value function is a base function of excel, it converts a text string from number to number, text string can be in any type of constant number, date and time format, if the value of text is not one of these formats then its value return #value error value, because value function does not understand the value.
 Generally, we don’t need to use the value function in formula, as the utilization of this formula is very few because excel automatically converts text to numbers as necessary, also excel gives a tool to convert the data type by the help of text to column tools.
 We come to know because it will show a green mark in the cell.

-Explanation of VALUE Function
+Explanation VALUE Function of Excel

 Our data in text format should be in numeric value and we have huge data size and we need to calculate on the data like sum, subtract, multiplication, division, average, so you need to use this function because no calculation will perform as expected, especially when you are trying to run them on data from an external source consider running your input columns through VALUE to ensure that Excel is appropriately recognizing them as numbers.